apparebit/emo/README.md

   * The [emoji-test.txt](config/emoji-test.txt) configuration file is a data file from [Unicode TR-51](https://unicode.org/reports/tr51/) and hence subject to the [Unicode License](https://www.unicode.org/license.txt).
-  * The `lingchi.otf` font is a two-glyph subset of the serif traditional Chinese version of Google's [Noto fonts](https://github.com/notofonts/noto-cjk) and hence subject to the [SIL Open Font License v1.1](https://scripts.sil.org/ofl).
+  * The `emo-lingchi.otf` font is a two-glyph subset of the serif traditional Chinese version of Google's [Noto fonts](https://github.com/notofonts/noto-cjk) and hence subject to the [SIL Open Font License v1.1](https://scripts.sil.org/ofl).